Darxo/Hardened/README.md

 - Add option in arena contract dialog to "think it over", if too few, or the wrong brothers were selected for the fight
 - Relation changes that come with a reason now also show the value in brackets, that you gained or lost from this action
 - Subsequent relation changes with the same value and same reason will be combined into a single line with a multiplier in brackets
+- Faction Relation tooltips now show whether you are Allied or Hostile with that faction
-- Display price multiplier from relation in factions & relations screen
+- Faction Relation tooltips now show price multiplier from relation
 - Change mouse wheel zoom speed on the world map to 0.4 (up from 0.3)
 - Add Setting to control the mouse wheel zoom speed on the world map
 - Add Setting (on) for displaying the exact Relation whenever its indirect term appears anywhere